rust-lang/reference/src/items/generics.md

 In it, the trait `Example` has a free variable `A` because it declares it itself.
-Furthermore, `foo` has `A` as a free variable because it uses it as the type of its first argument. `baz` has both `A` and `B` as free type variables, getting `A` from the trait's generic parameters and defining `B` as a generic parmaeter itself.
-Both `baz` and `quux` have no free type variables and are thusly concrete.
+Furthermore, `foo` has `A` as a free variable because it uses it as the type of its first argument.
+The function `bar` has `A` as a free type variable, getting `A` from the trait's generic parameters.
+However, the lifetime `'b` is bound in `baz` but is free in `&'b SomeStruct`. parmaeter itself.
+Both `baz` and `quux` have no free type variables and are thus concrete.

-For another example, the function `for<'a> fn foo(a: &'a i32>` is concrete.
+For another example, the function `for<'a> fn foo(a: &'a i32>` is concrete but in `&'a i32`, `'a` is a free variable.

 For another example, the following table shows the free type variables of various types.
-Types without free parmaeters show "concrete" instead of "none".
+Types without free parameters show "concrete" instead of "none".
-Assume `A`, `E`, and `'a` are defined as generic parameters.
+Assume that `A`, `E`, and `'a` are defined as generic parameters.

 | Type | Free Variables |
 | `i32` | concrete |